compiler-explorer/conanproxy/docs/api.md

     "arch": "x86_64",
     "libcxx": "libstdc++",
     "flagcollection": "",
-    "logging": "This was a complete failure, never try to build this again!"
+    "logging": "This was a complete failure, never try to build this again!", "commithash": "1234abcd"
 }
 ```